6 Best beehiiv Alternatives in 2026

 Customer reviews

-Convertkit receives mostly 4 and 5 stars across the board.
+Kit receives mostly 4 and 5 stars across the board.
 Users love the easy writing experience and advanced automation features.
-They also note the Creator Network program has helped build their email list with highly relevant leads by teaming up with other creators with the same audience.
-There aren’t many common complaints from reviewers, but some wish it had more advanced reporting features.
+They also note that the Creator Network program has helped build their email list by partnering with other creators who share their audience.
+The only common complaint from users is the recent price increase, although some would like more advanced reporting features.

 Sendy is a self-hosted email newsletter platform (which means the software has to be installed and hosted on your own server).